itskalvik/sgp-tools/README.md

         - `tsp.py`: TSP solver

 ## Datasets
-* The Intel lab temperature dataset can be downloaded from [here](http://db.csail.mit.edu/labdata/labdata.html)
-* The ROMS ocean salinity dataset can be downloaded from [here](https://oceanmodeling.ucsc.edu/ccsnrt/#txtOverview)
-* The Precipitation dataset can be downloaded from [here](http://research.jisao.washington.edu/data_sets/widmann/)
-* The US soil moisture dataset can be downloaded from [here](https://www.drought.gov/data-maps-tools/nasa-sport-lis-soil-moisture-products)
-* The US elevation dataset can be downloaded from [here](https://coast.noaa.gov/digitalcoast/)
+* The US elevation datasets can be downloaded from [here](https://coast.noaa.gov/digitalcoast/)

 ## About SGP-Tools
 Please consider citing the following papers if you use SGP-Tools in your academic work :smile: